bhirsz/robotframework-cop-academy/docs/source/rule_basics.rst

 Selected rules can be configured to have different severity depending on the parameter value.

 Using ``line-too-long`` as an example - this rule issues a warning when line length exceeds configured value (default ``120``).
 It is possible to configure this rule to issue a warning for line length above 120 but an error for line length above 200.
 We can use ``severity_threshold`` for this purpose:

 .. tab-set::

-    .. tab-item:: CLI
+    .. tab-item:: Cli

         .. code:: none